GlowingObsidian/cab-invoice/README.md

  / javac taxi.java (to compile the file)

 The file is provided "AS IS"
-You are free to modify the file and release it with the GNU General public license provided that the owner does not provide any warranty and liabilty with the file.
+You are free to modify the file and release it with the GNU General public license provided with the files.
+No warranty or liability is provided.